Bar and bat mitzvah: Parties

 The cost of the party depends upon what the family is willing and able to spend.
 Some families spend tens, or even hundreds, of thousands of dollars on the party.
 Generally speaking, these celebrations are less costly and elaborate than a wedding in that family.
 In addition to food and drink for the guests, the money at an elaborate party is mostly spent on renting and decorating a venue and hiring staff, from the catering team to emcees, DJs, entertainers, and dancers (also called "motivators") to encourage the guests to dance or play games.

 Bat mitzvah customs

-Today many non-Orthodox Jews celebrate a girl's bat mitzvah or a non-binary teen's simchat mitzvah in the same way as a boy's bar mitzvah.
+Today many non-Orthodox Jews celebrate a girl's bat mitzvah in the same way as a boy's bar mitzvah.
 All Reform and Reconstructionist, and most Conservative synagogues have egalitarian participation, in which women read from the Torah and lead services.
 In Orthodox communities, a bat mitzvah is celebrated when a girl reaches the age of 12.